crutcha/Manageengine-netflow-api-wrapper/README.md

 - [X] Convert all methods to use url encoding instead of string replacement
 - [ ] Add all statistic gathering methods
 - [ ] Updated existing statistic methods for kwarg parameters
+- [ ] Update ipg_id property of billplan to take actual BillPlan objects instead of string, as well as parsing for get method

 Installation
 ------------